 Team Research Project & Presentation

-On the third day of class we will pick teams of two students that will have the task of researching an assigned aspect of a famous archaeological fraud, myth, or mystery.
+On the fourth day of class we will pick teams of two students that will have the task of researching an assigned aspect of a famous archaeological fraud, myth, or mystery.
 The findings of your research will be presented as a PowerPoint presentation on the day shown on the class schedule.
 Other presentation software are allowed, but the responsibility that it will work in class on the projector system rests on your shoulders (i.e. if you are trying something else you need to give it a test run to make sure it works).
 Unless otherwise arranged, all presentations will be made from my laptop.